KatrinaTom/katrinatomaszczyk_t1a2/README.md

 ## Purpose

-* Create a portolio website - presents you as a developer and IT Professional.
+* Create a portolio website - presents yourself as a developer and IT Professional.
 * Online portfolio that provided information about you, your skills, interests, professional knowledge and a showcase of your work.

 ---